kswope/book-learnin/README.md

 The Comparable mixin adds the comparison operators (<, <=, ==, >=, and >), as
 well as the method between?, to a class.
-You must define <=> 'method', which will also work for sort.
+You must define <=> 'method', which will also work allow sort.

     class Pair